codinghare5/astro-static-site/src/pages/posts/networking-self-employment-autism.md

 important to seek out other businesses who you are confident that they do what they say they do who you can trust.

-**For website:** If you would like to know more about how we could help you be self-employed despite autism or neurodiversity, [please get in touch.](contact form)
+If you would like to know more about how we could help you be self-employed despite autism or neurodiversity, **[please get in touch](/contact)**.

-**For Linkedin:** If you are a professional and would like to know more about how we could help you become self-employed or start a business despite autism or neurodiversity, please email me (Jen) at <j.blacow@aspiedent.com>, or call me at 07717 404846.